ethanjli/ublue-forklift-sysext-demo/README.md

 (Note: if you hate typing, then you can replace `pallet` with `plt` - that's three entire keypresses saved!!)

 If you run `systemd-sysext status` and `systemd-confext status` again, you can confirm that there are still no sysexts/confexts yet on your system.
-Then you should reboot (or, if you're really *really* impatient and don't want to reboot, run `sudo forklift-stage-apply-systemd`).

-You should then see new extensions if you run `systemd-sysext status` and `systemd-confext status`.
+Next, you should reboot (or, if you're really *really* impatient and don't want to reboot, run `sudo forklift-stage-apply-systemd`).

+Next, you should then see new extensions if you run `systemd-sysext status` and `systemd-confext status`.
 You should also see that a new service ran successfully, if you check its status with `systemctl status hello-world-extension.service`.
 You should also see a script at `/usr/bin/hello-world-extension`.
-That script and that service are provided by the hello-world extension (loaded as a sysext and also as a confext) exported by the Forklift pallet `github.com/ethanjli/pallet-example-exports`.
+That script and that systemd service are provided by the `hello-world` extension (loaded as a sysext and also as a confext) exported by the Forklift pallet `github.com/ethanjli/pallet-example-exports`.

 You can switch to another pallet from GitHub/GitLab/etc. using the `forklift pallet switch` command;